 December 5-6, 2020

-On behalf of 15th ICRT Secretariat and Society of Nuclear Medicine Bangladesh (SNMB) it is a great pleasure to welcome you to the 15th International Conference on Radiopharmaceutical Therapy (ICRT) of WARMTH virtually.
+On behalf of the 15th ICRT Secretariat, it is a great pleasure to welcome you to the 15th International Conference on Radiopharmaceutical Therapy (ICRT) of WARMTH virtually.

 The two-day conference will bring together the leaders, physicians, scientists, healthcare professionals, and others interested in the challenges related to nuclear medicine and molecular imaging.
 We assure you the highest level of scientific discussions relevant to research and policymaking for the promotion of radiopharmaceutical therapy.

-While we wish we were coming together and experiencing the cultural and culinary heritage in Cox’s Bazar we will be meeting virtually this year.
+While we wish we were coming together and experiencing the cultural and culinary heritage at our original site in Cox’s Bazar, Bangladesh as with all other international congresses we will be meeting virtually this year.

 Virtual Education Sessions: December 5-6, 2020